-.
-Prepare for the unexpected
+(6) Prepare for the unexpected

 Our staff are aware from their training that some children might display worrying signs/symptoms or disclose information suggesting abuse, when they have never previously given rise to concern.
 Staff must contact the designated safeguarding lead for child protection without delay so concerns can be discussed with First Contact Service as soon as possible.
 In all cases, it should be borne in mind that other siblings might be at risk in the household as well as the one presenting concerns in school.

 'Staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff should always act in the best interests of the child'.
-KCSIE 2021 (para 55).
+KCSIE 2022 (para 51).

-Low Level Concerns
+(7) Low Level Concerns

-Please see: KCSIE 2021 (Para 407-426) and Appendix 7
+Please see: KCSIE 2022 (paras 424 - 445).

-As part of our safeguarding culture where ALL concerns regarding adults are shared responsibly in line with our school's safeguarding reporting systems and will be recorded in writing and held securely on CPOMS.
+As part of our safeguarding culture, ALL concerns regarding adults are shared responsibly in line with our school's safeguarding reporting systems and will be recorded in writing and held securely in accordance with our Low Level Concerns Policy and Guidance.
 Records will be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and appropriate actions taken.